bevy-cheatbook/bevy-cheatbook/src/platforms.md

  - [macOS][platform::macos]
  - [Windows][platform::windows]

-All features are fully supported on each of the above.
+All Bevy features are fully supported on each of the above.

-If you are working in Linux, [see here for how to build Windows EXEs for your Windows users][cross::linux-windows].
+You can also build Windows EXEs for your Windows users, if you are working in [Linux][cross::linux-windows] or [macOS][cross::macos-windows].

 ### Web